Steep Turns

 In a steeply-banked turn, airplanes exhibit a tendency to continue rolling in the direction of the bank unless deliberate and opposite aileron pressure is held against the bank.
 The tendency to continue rolling is called overbanking.

-Overbanking occurs as a result of differences in lift between the wings.
+Overbanking occurs due to differences in lift between the wings.
 The wing on the outside of the turn travels a longer path than the inside wing, yet both complete their respective paths in the same unit of time.
 Therefore, the outside wing travels at a faster airspeed than the inside wing, and, as a result, it develops more lift.

 Maneuvering Speed

-The design maneuvering speed (VA) is a structural design airspeed used in determining the strength requirements for the airplane and its control surfaces.
+The design maneuvering speed (VA) is a structural design airspeed used to determine the strength requirements for the airplane and its control surfaces.
 When at or below VA, the pilot can move a single flight control, one time, to its full deflection, in smooth air, without risk of damage to the airplane.

 Pilots should not interpret the maneuvering speed as: